Understanding oscillating features of the timelike nucleon electromagnetic form factors within the extending vector

+In this work, we study the $e^+e^- \to N\bar{N}$ reaction within the extended vector meson dominance model.
+Because proton and neutron are isospin doublets, the $p\bar{p}$ and $n\bar{n}$ states are expressed in terms of isospin 0 and 1 components.
+The mixtures of isovector and isoscalar for $p\bar{p}$ and $n\bar{n}$ of equal relative weight but different signs are imposed by the isospin symmetry as introduced by the underlying Clebsch-Gordan coefficients.In addition to these ground isovector $\rho$ meson and isoscalar $\omega$ meson, we will also study the important role played by the excited vector mesons with masses around 2.0 to 3.0 GeV,~\footnote{It's worth noting that due to the Okuba-Zweig-Iizuka rule~\cite{Okubo:1963fa,Zweig:570209,Iizuka:1966fk}, we do not consider the $\phi$ meson and its excited states here.} with the aim of describing the new experimental data reported by BESIII Collaboration.

-On the other hand, the BESIII Collaboration has also provided a large number of experimental data about $e^+e^-$ annihilation into light mesons~\cite{BESIII:2019gjz,BESIII:2020kpr,BESIII:2021bjn,BESIII:2021yam,BESIII:2019ebn,BESIII:2020gnc,BESIII:2018ldc,BESIII:2020vtu,BESIII:2020xmw}, which provides the basis for our construction of light vector states.
+Since the information about the $\rho$ and $\omega$ excited states around $2.0$ to $3.0$ GeV is scarce~\cite{ParticleDataGroup:2022pth}.
+Thus, it is necessary to rely on theoretical calculations.
+The BESIII Collaboration has also provided a large number of experimental data about $e^+e^-$ annihilation into light mesons~\cite{BESIII:2019gjz,BESIII:2020kpr,BESIII:2021bjn,BESIII:2021yam,BESIII:2019ebn,BESIII:2020gnc,BESIII:2018ldc,BESIII:2020vtu,BESIII:2020xmw}, which provides the basis for our construction of light vector states.
 From the analyses of the $e^+e^- \to \pi^+\pi^-$, $\omega \pi^0$, and $\rho^0 \eta'$ reactions, these $\rho$ excited sates were studied in Refs.~\cite{Wang:2020kte,Zhou:2022ark,Wang:2021gle}.